stephenhillier/apitest/README.md

       status: 200
       values:
         size: Large
-        type: Pepperoni
+        type:
+          equals: Pepperoni # assertion rule syntax.
+Can also simply use "type: Pepperoni" for basic equality comparisons
-        quantity: 10
+        quantity:
-      strict: true # quantity must be a number 10, not a string "10".
-Use false if not important.
+          gt: 10 # greater than
 ```

   * `set`: a list of env variables to set from the response.
 Each item should have a `var` (the variable to be set) and `from` (a field in the response).
 This will be helpful for capturing the ID of a created resource to use in a later request.